wangchauyan/ffmpeg_mobile/README.md

 > 2. I build on my MBPR, so I will use "darwin-x86_64", but if you use linux system, please change this to linux-x86_64.
 Or you will build failed.

 ### iOS platform
+> 1. copy gas-preprocessor.pl to /usr/sbin, and change execute permission as 777. chmod 777 /usr/sbin/gas-preprocessor.ph
+> 2. Install yasm, brew install yasm.
+> 3. check if yasm works. yasm --version
+> 4. run build-iOS.sh script, it will build all versions on iOS.